Marigold: Yes, bask in my wonderfulness.

 - Fairest of Them All: Marigold is the non-villainous variety.
 She hates being ignored, quickly turning jealous and envying whoever or whatever has stolen Phoebe's attention away.

 - The Faceless: Lord Splendid Humility, whose unmatched modesty requires that he never allows anyone to see anything but his horn.
+(He has revealed himself to human characters, but they don't count).

-- Fantastic Racism: Sometimes Marigold accuses Phoebe of digitism (favoring fingers.)
+- Fantastic Racism: Sometimes Marigold accuses Phoebe of digitism (favoring fingers).

 - Fantasy Kitchen Sink: Besides unicorns there's also goblins, dragons, fairies, pixies, phoenixes...

-- Fictional Counterpart: Aside from Phoebe's "Pastel Unicorns" toys (see My Little Phony, below), there's the cartoon Robots That Are Totally Also Cars, the video games Talking Animals, Portable Hole, Irritated Birds, Dot Eating Circle Man and Cubecraft, and the fantasy TV series Thrones of Ermagard.
+- Aside from Phoebe's "Pastel Unicorns" toys (see My Little Phony, below), there's the cartoon Robots That Are Totally Also Cars, the video games Talking Animals, Portable Hole, Irritated Birds, Dot Eating Circle Man and Cubecraft, and the fantasy TV series Thrones of Ermagard.

 - Five Stages of Grief: Phoebe hits all five beats throughout a story arc where Marigold has to leave for a few days to take a vacation at a unicorn spa: She reassures herself that she'll be fine without Marigold (Denial), gets upset because she can't do things that Marigold helps her with (Anger), asks her parents if they can help her bring Marigold back (Bargaining), becomes sad that her best friend isn't with her (Depression), but then realizes that even without Marigold around, she can still go on and be perfectly fine (Acceptance).
 Of course, her overjoyed reaction when she sees Marigold again implies that she might not even have moved past Denial.